yubraaj11/handwritten-document-conversion/README.md

 1. Upload a scanned handwritten document.
 2. Run the system to extract the handwritten text.
-3. View the results in digital format.
+3. View the results in digital format displayed beside the image input.

 ---